turboapps/vagrant/README.md

 Enable Vagrant to manage Turbo containers.

 The plugin supports a subset of features available in Turbo Console and Turbo Shell which are reasonable in provisioning a virtual machine:
-* Install the latest version of Turbo Plugin
+* Install the latest version of the Turbo Plugin
-* Login to Turbo Hub
+* Login to the Turbo Hub
-* Run Turbo container
+* Run a Turbo container
-* Import application image from local file system
+* Import an image from the local file system on guest machine
-* Build application image using Turbo Shell
+* Build an image using Turbo Shell
 * Manage quota for remote shells

 Remaining sections will explain how to install vagrant-turbo plugin on a host machine, configure the provisioner and setup development environment.